The BFF Digital Libraries

 This was also the time of the Syro-Ephraimic (northern kingdom) war with Judah.

-Syria and Israel would have captured Jerusalem except for the fact Ahaz, the wicked king of Judah, asked the Assyrians (Asshur) king Tiglath-pileser to help.
+Syria and Israel would have captured Jerusalem except that Ahaz, the wicked king of Judah, asked the Assyrians (Asshur) king Tiglath-pileser to help.

 In the first year he had the temple purified and cleansed.
 All idols were broken apart.
 He reintroduced liturgical music.
 He even invited the defeated northern kingdom to join with them to celebrate Passover.